Skip to main content

 Radiation Therapy for Chronic Lymphocytic Leukemia

-• Radiation therapy can be used to treat symptoms caused by swollen internal organs (like an enlarged spleen) pressing on other organs.
+• It can be used to treat symptoms caused by swollen organs (like an enlarged spleen) pressing on other organs.
 For instance, pressure against the stomach may make it hard to eat.
-If these symptoms are not improved by chemotherapy, radiation therapy may help shrink the organ.
+If these symptoms are not improved with other treatments like targeted drugs or chemotherapy, radiation therapy may help shrink the organ.

-• Radiation therapy can also be useful in treating pain from bone damage caused by leukemia cells growing in the bone marrow.
+• It can be useful in treating pain from bone damage caused by leukemia cells growing in the bone marrow.

 • Skin changes in the treated area, which can vary from mild redness to what looks and feels like a burn

-• Nausea and vomiting (which is more common with radiation to the belly)
+• Nausea and vomiting (more common with radiation to the belly)

-• Diarrhea (which is more common with radiation to the belly)
+• Diarrhea (more common with radiation to the belly)

-Ask your doctor what side effects you can expect.
+Ask your treatment team what side effects you should look out for and what you can do about them.

 More information about radiation therapy